catalyst-cloud/catalystcloud-docs/source/alarm-service.rst

 .. _alarm-service:

-The Alarm service that we use on the Catalyst Cloud is AODH.
-It allows you to create alarms the will notify other programs based on certain criteria that you define.
-In this documentation we go over the fundamentals of AODH and then show you an example of using alarms to create a system that can autoheal its instances.
+The Alarm service allows you to create alarms that will notify other programs of a state change based on certain criteria that you define.
+In this documentation we go over the fundamentals of our alarm service and then show you an example of using alarms to create a system that can autoheal its instances.